File system: Flat file systems

-In a flat file system, there are no subdirectories; directory entries for all files are stored in a single directory.
+In a flat file system, there are no subdirectories; files are stored on a disk without hierarchy.
+While simple, this become awkward as the number of files grows and makes it difficult to organize files into related groups.

+The mainframe DOS/360 and OS/360 store entries for all files on a disk pack (volume) in a directory on the pack called a Volume Table of Contents (VTOC).

+Some minicomputer operating systems, such as RT-11, had a flat file system with only one top-level directory.
+Others, such as RSX-11, supported a top-level directory and subdirectories for user accounts, but did not support subdirectories of the user-account directories.

-When floppy disk media was first available this type of file system was adequate due to the relatively small amount of data space available.
-CP/M machines featured a flat file system, where files could be assigned to one of 16 user areas and generic file operations narrowed to work on one instead of defaulting to work on all of them.
-These user areas were no more than special attributes associated with the files; that is, it was not necessary to define specific quota for each of these areas and files could be added to groups for as long as there was still free storage space on the disk.
-The early Apple Macintosh also featured a flat file system, the Macintosh File System.
-It was unusual in that the file management program (Macintosh Finder) created the illusion of a partially hierarchical filing system on top of EMFS.
+Most 8-bit microcomputer operating systems originally used flat file systems (e.g., Apple DOS, Atari DOS).
+CP/M machines use a flat file system, where files can be assigned to one of 16 user areas and generic file operations narrowed to work on one instead of defaulting to work on all of them.
+These user areas are no more than special attributes associated with the files; it is not necessary to define specific quota for each of these areas and files can be added to groups for as long as there is free storage space on the disk.

+The FAT file system in IBM PC DOS/MS-DOS was a flat file system until DOS version 2.0, when support for subdirectories was added.

+The classic Mac OS for the Macintosh supported only the flat Macintosh File System until the Hierarchical File System was introduced in version 2.1.
+The file management program, the Finder, created the illusion of a partially hierarchical filing system.
 This structure required every file to have a unique name, even if it appeared to be in a separate folder.
-IBM DOS/360 and OS/360 store entries for all files on a disk pack (volume) in a directory on the pack called a Volume Table of Contents (VTOC).

-While simple, flat file systems become awkward as the number of files grows and makes it difficult to organize data into related groups of files.

-A recent addition to the flat file system family is Amazon's S3, a remote storage service, which is intentionally simplistic to allow users the ability to customize how their data is stored.
+A 21st century addition to the flat file system family is Amazon's S3, a remote storage service, which is intentionally simplistic to allow users the ability to customize how their data is stored.
 The only constructs are buckets (imagine a disk drive of unlimited size) and objects (similar, but not identical to the standard concept of a file).
 Advanced file management is allowed by being able to use nearly any character (including '/') in the object's name, and the ability to select subsets of the bucket's content based on identical prefixes.

 Implementations

 An operating system (OS) typically supports one or more file systems.
 Sometimes an OS and its file system are so tightly interwoven that it is difficult to describe them independently.

 An OS typically provides file system access to the user.
-Often an OS provides command line interface, such as Unix shell, Windows Command Prompt and PowerShell, and OpenVMS DCL.
-An OS often also provides graphical user interface file browsers such as MacOS Finder and Windows File Explorer.
+Often an OS provides a command line interface, such as a Unix shell, Windows Command Prompt and PowerShell, or OpenVMS DCL.
+An OS often also provides a file browser in a graphical user interface such as Finder on macOS, File Explorer on Windows, GNOME Files in GNOME, or Dolphin in KDE Plasma.